Get to Know Your Body-Worn Camera

 Did you know that when you press record, many body-worn cameras record a buffer?
 This means that the camera automatically saves some length of video of what happened before you pressed the button.
 This can range from several seconds to several minutes.
 You should understand how long the buffer is on your camera.

 Some body-worn cameras include a stealth operation mode.
 In this mode, the camera does not make any audible sounds or emit any lights to signal that it is recording.
-This can result from the button being inadvertently pressed and a camera being switched on.
+This can result from the button being inadvertently pressed and a camera is switched on.
 We could accidentally shut off a body-worn camera’s sound, vibration alert, or indicator lights.
 The camera could record unnoticed.
 A potential risk is that the wearer may go their entire shift thinking that the camera is off or malfunctioning.
 The wearer may say some things that were not intended to be shared.

 The solutions are simple.
 Always assume that the camera is on.
 Don’t say or do anything that you wouldn’t want the world to see.
 Know your equipment.
 Know whether it can go into stealth mode.
 Don’t ever assume your camera is broken just because it won’t light up.